 The Key?
-Acknowledge His Interest
+Acknowledge the Interest

 SHOW — Slow Hands Omit Words — How to Open the Door